 I love wild Maine blueberries.
 Wild blueberries are much smaller, deeply concentrating the blueberry flavor, as well as nutrition.
 Small, wild blueberries will definitely work in a blueberry pound cake.

 However!
 Despite how good small wild blueberries taste, I find them too small in proportion to the cake batter.
 You really don’t get that big burst of blueberry like you do with larger berries.
 So choose the larger, standard blueberries if you can.
+Save the wild blueberries for desserts like blueberry cobbler or pie.

 I often bake this cake with frozen (IQF) blueberries.
 Frozen blueberries make an especially great choice when blueberries are not in season.
 You do not have to thaw frozen blueberries before folding them into the pound cake batter.
 Just increase the baking time by a few minutes.